Heated tobacco product: TEO

 The TEO heats a cigarette stick with a heating blade, and was launched by Shenzhen ESON Technology Co.
 Ltd. ("ESON") in Dec.
 2021 after PODA.
 NEAFS tobacco-free sticks does not use tobacco, but instead a nicotine infused, tea-based organic compound.

 Comparison to mainstream smoke of traditional cigarettes

 Contents of selected analytes in the mainstream aerosol of a heated tobacco product compared to the mainstream smoke of traditional cigarettes.
 The highest and lowest values in two different types of tobacco sticks and traditional cigarettes were given by Mallock et al. and Counts et al. respectively.
 Column 5 shows the reduction of the analytes in the mainstream aerosol of the heated tobacco product compared to traditional cigarettes by percentage.

-Tobacco stick, d. h. for heated tobacco products: a tobacco stick; for traditional cigarette: a cigarette.All values were generated using the Health Canada Intense (HCI) puffing conditions.TPM = total particulate matter, and NFDPM = nicotine-free dried particulate matter.
+Tobacco stick, i.e. for heated tobacco products: a tobacco stick; for traditional cigarette: a cigarette.All values were generated using the Health Canada Intense (HCI) puffing conditions.TPM = total particulate matter, and NFDPM = nicotine-free dried particulate matter.